w3c/wai-dynamic-planning/source/sustain/index.html.erb.md

 ## [Adapt to new technologies](adapt_to_new_technologies.html)

-Regular reviews may flag up opportunities for improvement in policies, resources, or web content.
+Regular reviews may identify opportunities for improvement in policies, resources, or web content.
 This may form the basis for subsequent projects.

 {::nomarkdown}
 <%= article :end %>